 We advise organizations to complete a comprehensive and exhaustive search for grant opportunities once every few years, rather than do research in bits and pieces.
 This way, you can examine all the potential funders for your organization, eliminate the ones that aren’t a strong match, and hone in on those that are.
 Does a comprehensive scan sound overwhelming?
 We can help.

-Focus on funding opportunities you stand the best chance to win.
+Focus on the grant opportunities you stand the best chance to win.

 In the grants game, quality trumps quantity.
 What factors make for a quality prospect—and what are signs you should pass on a prospect and move on?